 social media components including a selfie station, a hashtag #LetsDanceAmerica, a geolocation Snapchat filter, and an iPhone app titled Yay America!

-Let’s Dance America! is a video compilation of short stories that I have collected and written, and then perform for the camera.
+Let’s Dance America! is a multi-media installation.
+A 52-minute video plays in the installation which is comprised of 23 short stories that I have collected and written, and then perform for the camera.
 Each story begins with an answer to the question: "when and where did you first learn the Macarena".
+Woven between the stories are dance breaks from each character performing the popular dance.
 2016 is the 20th anniversary of the "Macarena (Bayside Boys Remix)" reaching the top of the Billboard Top 100 (August 3, 1996).
 That year in 1996, the song went viral during the U.S. Presidential Election.
 While the song itself acts as the common denominator for the stories, each story transpires into one of many personal yet familiar experiences that address a variety of themes including dance, the body, love, faith, family, nationalism, tragedy, and celebration.

 In 1996, the use of the word viral was hardly a term used in the context of internet popularity.
 Instead, this word was most associated with a kind of disease or infection, particularly the AIDS and HIV crisis plaguing the gay community of the 1980's.
 In 1996, American artist Felix Gonzalez-Torres died of AIDS related causes.
 His artwork, which includes large installations of beaded curtains and corner installations made of wrapped candies meant to be consumed by visitors, continued the artistic identity of gay culture through subversive means.
 Felix's representations of love, loss, and death were manifestations of his own personal relationships, as well as important events for American gay men, including the 1992 FDA recommendation of a lifetime ban on blood donation by 'men who have sex with men,' and the 1994 military policy of 'don't ask don't tell'.